sirkamar/AROLib/README.md

 type_of | Type Checking | All
 sync_lock | Multi-threading Synchronization | All

-Note:<br/>
+Note:
 The equality and inequality operators do not actually compare the objects being pointed to by the references but rather the system memory address (i.e. pointer value) of the objects being referenced.
 As such the operators are used to determine whether or not two references are pointing to the same exact object.
 See also `Object::equals(RObject)`.

 ## Collection Iteration

 For ease of use, the ARO Library has included support for the “range-based for” iteration to allow for simplified traversal over the elements of an `Array`, or an iterable collection (i.e. any class that implements the `Iterable` interface), such as `ArrayList`, `LinkedList`, `Vector` or several other collection implementations within the ARO Utilities namespace.
-Please note: the “range-based for” iteration provides a <u>read-only</u> view of the elements within a collection.
+Please note: the “range-based for” iteration provides a _read-only_ view of the elements within a collection.

 ```cpp